dennohpeter/chama.p2p/README.md

 - **Risk of Mismanagement**: Funds can be misused or unevenly distributed due to human oversight, eroding trust among members.
 - **Inefficient Utilization**: Without clear tracking, pooled money may not be optimally invested or disbursed, limiting returns and impact.

-Chama.P2P addresses these issues by bringing these practices on-chain with Web3 and Eigenlayer:
+Peerfi addresses these issues by bringing these practices on-chain with Web3 and Eigenlayer:
 - **Unmatched Transparency**: Every transaction, pool contribution, and disbursement is recorded on the blockchain, visible to all participants in real-time.
 - **immutable**: Built on a decentralized P2P framework with multisig wallets, funds are managed collectively—requiring group consensus, not individual control.
 - **Perfect DeFi Application**: Combines staking, restaking, and micro-loan compatibility into a secure, scalable system, maximizing returns and trust.

 This solution unlocks massive potential in emerging markets—where Eigenlayer can capitalize on high traffic and validator growth—while also offering significant opportunities in developed regions like the United States, where transparency and DeFi innovation resonate with savvy investors.
-Chama.P2P simplifies UX to help users pick the best strategies, reduces entry barriers with a wallet-based system, and tackles global issues like inflation and financial exclusion.
+Peerfi simplifies UX to help users pick the best strategies, reduces entry barriers with a wallet-based system, and tackles global issues like inflation and financial exclusion.

 ---